kanisterio/kanister/CONTRIBUTING.md

 **Filling details in PR template**

 While raising a pull request it's necessary to fill the details asked in the PR template.
-Some of the fields might not be applicable for for the PR but filling up proper details for `Cahnge Overview` and `Test Plan` is a must.
+Some of the fields might not be applicable for for the PR but filling up proper details for `Change Overview` and `Test Plan` is a must.
 These fields help to set the necessary context related to the change made in PR which helps significantly in reviewing the PR.